-This knitted table runner is knitted with bulky yarn and large knitting needles and is super easy to make.
-This table runner can be knitted in just a few hours.
+This knitted table runner will add warmth and texture to your table.
+This table runner is very easy and can be knitted in just a few hours.

 Knitted Table Runner

 My husband and I built this zinc top table ourselves and it was the first piece of furniture that we have ever built.
 I love it so much!
 You can view our tutorial for the zinc top table.
 We wanted a very large table so that we could entertain friends and family.
 The problem with our 8-foot kitchen table is that there is not a table runner out there to fit it.

 This post contains affiliate links for your convenience.
 You can see the full disclosure policy.

 I knew I would have to make a table runner so that the runner could hang off the sides.
 I love the chunky knitted blankets that I have been seeing on Pinterest and I thought that I could knit a table runner using the same technique.

 I used 4 skeins of chunky yarn in the color white.
 This is for an 8-foot table so you will use less if your table is smaller.
 This runner would look beautiful in cream or gray also.
 I love that the runner looks warm and cozy so it is perfect for a fall or Christmas tablescape.

 THE YARN I USED IS THE BOTTOM YARN IN THE PICTURE (I used the color white but the one in the picture is ivory).
 I wanted to give you an idea of the size yarn I used.